We can help

 Some people will tell you that home life is ‘private’ and ‘bad things’ will happen if you tell anyone.
-Workers at The Orange Door are experienced in dealing with children and young people.
+We have experience in supporting children and young people.

 - welcome you

 - listen to you to understand your situation

 - ask what you would like to happen next